28 Apr How to Tell if Your Dentist is Good at Dentures – Tip #1

 Most dental practices don’t focus on dentures like I do.
 I’ve done thousands of dentures in my career, and because of this sheer volume, it’s become obvious to me what separates a good denture from a great one.
 Although I don’t wear a denture (and am somehow kind of jealous of those who have this direct experience), I have a dentist’s perspective that even the old veteran denture wearers often find insightful.
-Let me tell you six things I’ve picked up along the way that separate the good from the great.
+So I’ve decided to sit down and share my hot takes on what separates a good denture from a great one.
+Didn’t know dentures could have hot takes?
+Oh yeah.
+The following is my series of 6 insights for knowing if a dentist’s denture game is on point.

 Every patient has their own idea about the type of teeth that they’d like to have, but they rarely feel like it’s their place to start out by handing over an itemized list of demands.
 This would be a red flag to most dentists—myself included.
 But you also know what I don’t like?
 When I can tell that a patient has preferences, but they won’t let me know.
 Here is my workflow for establishing a starting point: